 There is a lot to see at Death Valley!
 Spanning over 5,000 square miles, Death Valley is the largest of all national parks near Los Angeles.
 In fact, it’s the largest National Park in all of the contiguous United States.

 Though it is possible to visit Death Valley in one day, I do recommend spending a weekend here if possible.
 Tall orange sand dunes, cracked white salt flats, and colorful badlands await.
-Both rustic camping as well as cozy cabins are available within Death Valley.
+Both rustic camping as well as cozy cabins are available for overnights within Death Valley.

 Badwater Basin is a great spot to explore early in the morning, while Zabriskie Point is the best sunset spot.
 Artist’s Palette is a strange and colorful natural wonder.
 If you are able to drive the entire park, it is more than worth the trip!